Admission Waiting List

 - Former patients, who may have had to move to a locked setting for a period, or may have tried and failed at outpatient treatment, move to the top of the list.

-- Prospective patients who are college students at Williams, Bennington or Dartmouth—the only schools with which we have negotiated this specific arrangement so far -- or patients from the Pavilion at McLean -- the only outside treatment setting with which we have negotiated this arrangement so far—get their admission “fast tracked” and move to the top of the list.
+- Prospective patients who are college students at Williams, Bennington or Dartmouth—the only schools with which we have negotiated this specific arrangement so far -- or patients currently at and referred by the Pavilion at McLean -- the only outside treatment setting with which we have negotiated this arrangement so far—get their admission “fast tracked” and move to the top of the list.

 - If a prospective patient suddenly cancels their admissions consultation on short notice, we will offer that admissions consultation slot to the next patient who can make travel arrangements in time to get here for it—even if they are not next on the list.